-Intel Itanium architecture processors (e.g., Itanium and Itanium 2 processors) and IA-32 Intel architecture processors (e.g., Xeon, Pentium 4 and Pentium III processors) may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
+Intel Itanium[®] processors may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
 Current characterized errata are available on request.

 Contact your local Intel sales office or your distributor to obtain the latest specifications and before placing your product order.